- +44 (0) 1423 872628

 Limited availability, contact in advance

 Pannal Golf Club lies south of Harrogate in the midst of glorious countryside with views on a clear day to Wharfedale in the west and even as far as York Minster to the east.
-A creation of Sandy Herd in 1906, with adjustments by Major Charles Mackenzie in 1935, it is a typical example of a Yorkshire moorland course, exposed to wind, but protected from that element by plentiful trees.
+A creation of Sandy Herd in 1906, which was improved by Dr Alister MacKenzie prior to the First World War.
+Further course modifications were made by Sir Guy Campbell and Major Charles Mackenzie (Alister's brother) in 1933, it is a typical example of a Yorkshire moorland course, exposed to wind, but protected from that element by plentiful trees.

 Things were much more open in Bernard Darwin’s day.
 In The Golf Courses of Great Britain, he wrote: “It stands high up on a breezy down, where there are some steep slopes and big valleys, and pretty clumps of gorse, and the wind, I should suspect, always blows keenly.
 At least it did so when I was there, and I can still feel myself walking against it with bowed head, and then being blown along by it as if I were a feather.”